Nuh district

-In 2018, the Government of India's premier policy think tank Niti Aayog named erstwhile Mewat district as the most underdeveloped of India's 739 districts.
-Despite bordering Gurgaon District, Haryana's rich industrial and financial heartland, this district had the worst health and nutrition, education, agriculture and water resources, financial inclusion and skill development and basic infrastructure.
+In 2018, the Government of India's think tank NITI Aayog listed Nuh district as the most underdeveloped of India's 739 districts.
+Despite bordering Gurgaon district, Haryana's rich industrial and financial heartland, this district had the worst health and nutrition, education, agriculture and water resources, financial inclusion and skill development and basic infrastructure.

 History

-The district was created on 4 April 2005, by taking areas from Gurgaon district and the Hathin Block of Faridabad district.
-However, in 2008, Hathin sub-division was reorganized in the new district of Palwal.
-Mewat district was renamed Nuh in 2016, because Mewat is a cultural region which spans the state of Haryana, Rajasthan and Uttar Pradesh.

-The district comprises Nuh, Taoru, Nagina, Ferozepur Jhirka, Indri, Punhana and Pinangwan blocks, 431 villages and 297 panchayats.
-There had been 512 villages and 365 panchayats in district before Hathin Block was transferred to Palwal district.
+The Nuh district area is a small part of the vast historical and cultural region of Mewat.

+Khanzada dynasty

+Mewat was a kingdom in Rajputana with its capital at Alwar ruled by a Khanzada Mewati Rajput dynasty during the period of the Delhi Sultanate in India.
+Raja Hassan Khan Mewati was represented the Meo Khanzada in Battle of Khanwa.